Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Appendix: A Normal Form for Past-Time Formulas and a Remark on Stability

 \subsection{Negation normal form}

-For the past-time fragment, a standard negation-normal-form (NNF) transformation pushes negations to atomic predicates by using:
+For the past-time fragment, a standard negation-normal-form (NNF) transformation pushes negations to atomic predicates by using

-and by rewriting \(\neg(\phi\ \Since\ \psi)\) using the unfolding above and De Morgan's laws.
-In practice, one often avoids expanding \(\neg(\phi\ \Since\ \psi)\) eagerly and instead introduces auxiliary predicates and uses induction/recursion (e.g., in a model checker).
+and by rewriting \(\neg(\phi\ \Since\ \psi)\) via the unfolding above and De Morgan's laws.
+In practice, one often avoids expanding \(\neg(\phi\ \Since\ \psi)\) eagerly, introducing instead auxiliary predicates and using induction/recursion (e.g., in a model checker).